staubibr/arslab-web/app-gis/readme.md

   - You can change the number of classes and color scale
 - Load Simulation
   1. Click the database icon in the map's sidebar
-  2. Drag and Drop your simulation results (.txt) and layer (.geojson)
+  2. Drag and drop your simulation results (.txt) and layer (.geojson)
   3. Click the `Load Simulation` button
   4. **OPTIONAL**: Repeat step 2 to 3 to load more simulations
 - Manipulating Simulations